 When Louie returns on Thursday, it'll be showered with critical praise, the subject of a tidal wave of stories that chronicle Louie C.K.'s brilliance and creativity.
 And all of that adoration is deserved — the show really is that good.
 But Louie is not Louie C.K.'s first stab at a TV show.
-Back in 2006, there was the thirteen-episode HBO sitcom Lucky Louie, which was not the recipient of constant hagiography like Louie is.
+Back in 2006, there was the thirteen-episode HBO sitcom Lucky Louie that was not all the recipient of constant hagiography like Louie's.
 While the New York Times called it "charming and funny," Variety called it "wildly uneven," EW gave it a C+, its Metacritic score was 48, and HBO — which rarely stops shows after just one season — did just that.
 Was Lucky Louie really that bad?

 No!
 Nope, it was not.
 At the time, sure, it didn't resonate, but in the years since, the comedy landscape has changed — and seeing the show through today's C.K.-tinted lenses really helps.
 Now that you love Louis C.K., you'll probably love Lucky Louie, even if you didn't before.